 All students taking Part II HPS must write one primary source essay, as a piece of submitted coursework.
 These sources are supported by seminars (running in weeks 1–4 of Michaelmas Term) and supervisions.
-To ensure equity and quality in primary source choices, there is a limit of eight students per primary source.
+To ensure equity and quality in primary source choices, there is a limit of six students per primary source.
 If a source is oversubscribed, places will be allocated through a random procedure.

 In weeks 1–2 of Michaelmas Term, you should attend seminars for four of the primary sources on offer.
-On the Wednesday of week 2, you will have to submit a list of the three primary sources, in rank order of preference, which you hope to write on.
+On the Wednesday of week 3, you will have to submit a list of the three primary sources, in rank order of preference, which you hope to write on.
 We will then ensure that students are allocated places as fairly as possible.

 The examiners expect the primary source essay to display close engagement with the source.
 They recognise that a wide range of different approaches to any primary source is appropriate.
 Different approaches may include (among others) historical contexualisation of the source; a comparative study of the source; questions concerning the reception of the source; an approach addressing a single passage from a source in great depth; the literary and rhetorical analysis of a source; and a close philosophical analysis of the argument in the source.